fregante/fregante/README.md

 ### Utility modules

+* [many-keys-map](https://github.com/bfred-it/many-keys-map) - A Map subclass with support for multiple keys for one entry
 * [prevent-popstate-scroll](https://github.com/bfred-it/prevent-popstate-scroll) - Prevent the scroll restoration caused by the popstate event or back/forward buttons.
 * [scroll-restoration-polyfill](https://github.com/bfred-it/scroll-restoration-polyfill) - Polyfill for the "History API: Scroll Restoration"
 * [console-class](https://github.com/bfred-it/console-class) - Get yourself a light, togglable, namespaced and colored console.log in the browser